 4. Senior Citizens Savings Scheme

-Investments made towards the Senior Citizens Savings Scheme are eligible for tax deductions up to ₹1.5 Lakhs under Section 80C.
+Investments made towards the Senior Citizens Savings Scheme are eligible for tax deductions up to ₹1.5 Lakhs under this section.
 Individuals over 60 years of age can avail of this tax benefit by investing in SCSS, where the amount is locked in for 5 years.

-Rural bonds offered by the National Bank for Agriculture and Rural Development (NABARD) are also under the tax deductions offered by Section 80C.
-The maximum deduction amount is ₹1.5 Lakh.
+Rural bonds offered by the National Bank for Agriculture and Rural Development (NABARD) also qualify for 80C tax exemptions.
+The maximum deduction amount is ₹1.5 Lakhs.

 6. Unit Linked Insurance Plans (ULIPs)